fall smallmouth fall smallmouth

 Jerkin’ Jaws on Giant Fall Smallmouth Bass

-Jerkbaits drive smallmouth bass crazy in the cool water of mid-fall.
+Jerkbaits drive fall smallmouth bass crazy in the cool water.
 A series of slow twitches broken by extended pauses infuriates fish into striking.
 It’s a beautiful fall day and Big Jim and I are out on the lake, jerk bait fishing for smallmouth bass.
 We’ve got our Rapala Shadow Raps and we’re ready to go.

 Observing the Bite

-We’ve fished these smallmouth all over the country, in lakes, rivers, reservoirs, and have for years.
-We’ve observed that the clearer the water, the better the reaction bite for jerk baits.
-In dark stained water, they don’t bite as well.
+We’ve fished fall smallmouth all over the country, in lakes, rivers, reservoirs, and have for years.
+One thing we’ve observed is that the clearer the water, the better the reaction bite for jerk baits.
+In dark stained water, they typically don’t bite it as well.

 The Rapala Shadow Rap

-This is a new bait from Rapala and it’s good.
+This is a new bait from Rapala and it’s a killer for fall smallmouth bass.
 It’s called the Shadow Rap and it does things that I’ve never seen any other jerk bait do.
 It has a flat configuration and when you pull it in the water, it has a wiggling action.
 When you kill it, it tips head down and starts to sink, almost mimicking a minnow in distress.
 This is one of the biggest determining factors that triggers fish to bite.

 The Hooks

+The Rapala Shadow Rap features three fine wire black nickel round bend treble hooks.
 This bait has really fine wire hooks and boy does it get them.
 No question about that.
+Once these fish are pinned they aren’t getting off.

 The Action